Seven Years' War: North America

-Seeing French and Indian defeat, in 1760, the Six Nations of the Iroquois Confederacy resigned from the war and negotiated the Treaty of Kahnawake with the British.
+Seeing French and Indian defeat, in 1760, the Six Nations of the Haudenosaunee Confederacy resigned from the war and negotiated the Treaty of Kahnawake with the British.
 Among its conditions was their unrestricted travel between Canada and New York, as the nations had extensive trade between Montreal and Albany as well as populations living throughout the area.

 In 1762, towards the end of the war, French forces attacked St. John's, Newfoundland.
 If successful, the expedition would have strengthened France's hand at the negotiating table.
 Although they took St. John's and raided nearby settlements, the French forces were eventually defeated by British troops at the Battle of Signal Hill.
 This was the final battle of the war in North America, and it forced the French to surrender to Lieutenant Colonel William Amherst.
 The victorious British now controlled all of eastern North America.

 The history of the Seven Years' War in North America, particularly the Expulsion of the Acadians, the siege of Quebec, the death of Wolfe, and the siege of Fort William Henry generated a vast number of ballads, broadsides, images, and novels (see Longfellow's Evangeline, Benjamin West's The Death of General Wolfe, James Fenimore Cooper's The Last of the Mohicans), maps and other printed materials, which testify to how this event held the imagination of the British and North American public long after Wolfe's death in 1759.